sumantripuraneni/secrets-sync-agent/README.md

 This agent can also be used to create secrets in a different namespace as well, provided serviceaccount used with appropriate rbac policy.

-**Recommeded to use a namespace scoped , unless for specific reasons or for automations
+**Recommeded to use a namespace scoped, unless for specific reasons or for automations

 ![Alt text](images/create-secrets-in-different-namespace.jpg?raw=true "Create secret in a different namespace")